gojimmypi/wolfssh/examples/ESP32-SSH-Server/README.md

 There's an [ESP-IDF wolfSSH component install](../../ide/Espressif/ESP-IDF/setup_win.bat) for Windows.

 See also the related [ESP-IDF wolfSSL component install](https://github.com/wolfSSL/wolfssl/tree/master/IDE/Espressif/ESP-IDF) for both Windows and bash scripts.

+## Configuration

+See the [ssh_server_config.h](./main/ssh_server.h) files for various configuration settings.

+# ENC28J60 Example
+(See the README.md file in the upper level 'examples' [directory](https://github.com/espressif/esp-idf/tree/master/examples) for more information about examples.)

 ## Overview